Start/Evaluate

 If you work in a company, it has the ways of working defined: the applications, the documents to be produced, permissions and restrictions.

-For example, if you want to shower at the gym, you will have to set up your own flow, carrying what you need in the bag and eventually even choosing a shower more to your liking.
+For example, if you want to shower at the gym, you will have to set up your own workflow, carrying what you need in the bag and eventually even choosing a shower more to your liking.

 Trying to do something new without having the definition of how to do it, therefore, may seem difficult, and we then have another possibility of meaning for this concept.

-Hard (10): No Process
+Difficult (10): No Process

 An interesting use of this meaning is to have the understanding that something is looking difficult because, at the end of the day, you just don't have a definition of how to do it.
 This understanding immediately directs us to what we seek next and thus allows us to be more objective.